When Narcissistic Parents Grow Old: Emotional and Practical Challenges

 Closing Reflection

-This stage brings grief for what was missing, sorrow for what is ending, and the difficult task of holding firm boundaries in the midst of both.
 You cannot stop your parent from attempting to control, but you can limit the damage.
 By setting clear limits, seeking external support, and refusing to step back into old roles, you reclaim dignity and protect your own future.
+For many daughters, this is the first time they step fully out of their parent’s shadow.

 Ready to take the next step in your healing?